Home Inspection Essentials: What to Check Before Taking Possession

 Seepage, uneven flooring, faulty electrical wiring, loose doors, window gaps, drainage issues, and incomplete painting are the most common.

 Q4.
-Can I refuse possession if the flat has defects?
+Can I refuse possession if the flat has defect?

 Q5.
 Who is responsible for defects after possession?